 ThreatsTrapping for the songbird trade is the primary reason for the rapid declines observed in the species (van Balen et al. 2013, Eaton et al. 2015).
 Bird-catchers tend to specialise in particular species, suggesting that remnant populations are at increased risk of local extirpation through targeted trapping pressure (van Balen et al. 2013).
 This is supported by the sporadic, unpredictable appearance of occasional wild-caught individuals for sale in urban markets or roadside cages (Eaton et al. 2015).

 Habitat loss likely caused a considerable decline over the course of the previous century and its results have enabled trappers to access the majority of the population.
 On Java, most forest below 1,000 m, and in some areas up to 1,500 m, has been cleared, which is suspected to have caused serious declines in this species’s population (van Balen et al. 2013).
+And whilst deforestation across Western Java has marginalized in recent years, with the bulk of forest loss occurring prior to 2000, forest coverage remains low at 5,234 km2 in area (Higginbottom et al. 2019).
 Habitat and loss and degradation is driven primarily by agricultural expansion, logging and mining.

 IUCN Red List Account LinkPlease click here to see the species' IUCN Red List Account page.